“Hollywood Christian School will become a catalyst for world-class, kingdom-centered education.”

-Hollywood Christian School’s Secondary Department is designed to provide a wide range of academic opportunities which include an Honors Preparatory track and various Dual Enrollment and Advanced Placement courses.
+Hollywood Christian School’s Secondary Department is designed to provide a wide range of academic opportunities which include an Honors Preparatory track and various Dual Enrollment courses.
 Strong emphasis is placed on the basic curriculum of English, math, science, history, and Bible, with a number of electives offered in a variety of areas and formats.
 The average class size in the secondary is 19.
 Weekly chapels in addition to daily Bible classes promote the students’ spiritual development.
 A full range of extracurricular opportunities are available for our students and include a full athletic program.

 Honor’s courses are offered in a variety of subjects, and students receive a 0.5 GPA weighting for a grade of 70 or higher at the end of the semester.
 Admission is subject to teacher and administrative approval, as well as performance on achievement test scores and the PSAT.
 These courses are included in all four core areas of English, math, science, and history.